This Means War (film)

 This Means War is a 2012 American romantic comedy spy film directed by McG, produced by Will Smith, and starring Reese Witherspoon, Chris Pine, Tom Hardy, and Til Schweiger.
 The film follows best friends and CIA agents Franklin "FDR" Foster (Pine) and Tuck Hansen (Hardy), who discover that they are dating the same woman (Witherspoon).

 Production for This Means War started back in 1998, when 20th Century Fox acquired the script and had Martin Lawrence attached to star in the film.

-Released theatrically by Fox on February 17, 2012, This Means War received generally negative reviews from critics, who criticized the film's editing, humor, and writing, although its three leads' performances were praised.
+Released theatrically by 20th Century Fox on February 17, 2012, This Means War received generally negative reviews from critics, who criticized the film's editing, humor, and writing, although its three leads' performances were praised.
 The film grossed $156.5 million worldwide against a $65 million budget.

 Plot

 CIA agents and best friends Franklin "FDR" Foster and Tuck Hansen are deployed to Hong Kong to prevent international criminal Karl Heinrich from acquiring a weapon of mass destruction.
 However, the mission goes awry, resulting in the death of Heinrich's brother, Jonas.
 Heinrich swears vengeance against them.
 Upon their return to the United States, their boss, Collins, assigns them to desk duty for their protection.

 Tuck is divorced with a young son, Joe.
 After attending one of Joe's karate classes, Tuck attempts to rekindle his connection to his family, but is rebuffed by his ex-wife Katie.
 Tuck sees a commercial for online dating and signs up.
 He matches with Lauren Scott, a product-testing executive dealing with the recent engagement of her ex-boyfriend.
 Her best friend, Trish, enrolled her on the dating website.
 FDR insists on being Tuck's backup for the date and hides nearby, but Tuck and Lauren hit it off.

 FDR runs into Lauren at a video store and tries to flirt with her, but she ignores him.
 Intrigued, FDR gatecrashes one of Lauren's test groups and coerces her into going on a date with him.
 FDR and Tuck discover that they are seeing the same woman, and decide not to tell her that they know each other, letting her instead decide between them.

 The date with FDR does not go well at the start, and Lauren storms out.
 After arguing with FDR, Lauren sees her ex-boyfriend and his fiancée approaching.
 Desperate, Lauren grabs FDR and kisses him.
 She lies to her ex that FDR and she are together, as FDR plays along.
 FDR demands Lauren explain what happened; they then talk seriously and hit it off.
 After dating both men a few times, including FDR taking her to privately view a collection of Gustav Klimt's major artworks, Lauren feels guilty and gives herself a week to make up her mind.